Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition

 \subsection{Domain Adapting Reinforcement Learning for Speech Emotion Recognition}

-In this study, RL is used as an emotion recognising game where an RL agent attempts to recognise the correct emotion (action $a$) for a given audio utterance (state $s$).
-A reward $r$ is returned by the environment.
-The reward value is obtained either by the feedback from the user in a real-world scenario or by comparing the ground truth and inferred emotion by the RL agent when training with labelled datasets.
-A policy $\pi$ is learnt by the RL agent to maximise the reward gained at each episode.
-The state space $S$ is defined as the distribution of speech audio, the Action space $A$ is defined as the discrete emotion classes, and action selection is the inference of an emotion to a given audio utterance.
-According to Equation~\ref{eq:final_loss_function} to minimise $L$, $Q(s_t,a_t)$ should be maximised whereas the Reward $R_{t+1}$ should be maximal at $L^*$.
+This study employs RL as a game for recognising emotions.
+The RL agent aims to predict the correct emotion (action $a$, \textit{in RL terms}) for a given audio utterance (state $s$, \textit{in RL terms}).
+The environment returns a reward $r$, obtained through feedback.
+The RL agent learns a policy $\pi$ to maximise the reward obtained at each episode.
+The state space $S$ is defined as the distribution of speech audio, the action space $A$ as the discrete emotion classes, and action selection involves inferring an emotion from a given audio utterance.
+According to Equation~\ref{eq:final_loss_function}, minimising $L$ requires maximising $Q(s_t,a_t)$ while also maximising the reward $R_{t+1}$ at optimum Loss ($L^*$).